 I’m in a hospitality area, what time does the hospitality start?

-Corporate areas open from 11.00am and there is food and beverage service from 11.30am.
+Hospitality areas open from 11.00am and the food and beverage service from 11.30am.

-Is there a dress code in the Corporate Areas?
+Is there a dress code in the Hospitality Areas?

 Why have I been given a pass and a wristband for my hospitality area?